CAA381/hands-on/README.md

 * **Slack**\
 In this session, we will use Slack as the default channel for receiving alerts.

-Everything has been already configured for you so that you can focus on the DevOps topic.
+Everything has been already configured for you, so that you can focus on the DevOps topic.
 Nevertheless, here is a summary of the requirements that are needed if you want to set up the same landscape later on your own:

 # Exercises